 Fungus Gnat Elimination

 After your seedlings and clones have been moved into the vegetative room, I recommend watering your plants with RO (reverse osmosis) water mixed with 3 teaspoons of Gnatrol for the first month.
 Keeping your young plants root system healthy and pest free is very important.
 Gnatrol is a powder form of the bacteria Bti (Bacillus thuringiensis israelensis).
 Bti attacks larvae stages of certain dipterans like fungus gnats, flys, and mosquitos.
 Bti is the bacteria that Monsanto has engineered into some of its agricultural products to provide resistances to insect pests on a genetic level.
 Read more about Bti.

 Check Your Water - pH Monitoring

-Buy a green glass pH meter (make sure to store the probe in storage solution when not in use or you will screw it up) or go buy the General Hydroponics pH test kit for $5 from your local hydroponics store or Amazon.com.
-Whether you are growing in soil or are using a hydroponics setup, you need to make sure that your water’s pH is in the right range for cannabis plants to flourish.
-If your water’s pH is off by even a small margin, a chain reaction of nutrient lockup can occur.
-Maintain a pH of 6.5-7 when growing in soil and 5.8-6.5 with hydroponic setups.
-When growing organically, you can use baking soda to raise the pH of your water and white vinegar to lower the pH.
+Buy a green glass pH meter (make sure to store the probe in storage solution when not in use or you will screw it up) or go buy the General Hydroponics pH test kit for $5 from your local hydroponics store or Amazon.
+Whether you are growing in peat, coco, or hydroponically, you need to make sure that your water or nutrient solutions pH is in the right range for cannabis plants to flourish.
+If your water’s pH is off by even a small margin, a chain reaction of nutrient lockout can occur.
+Maintain a pH of 6 to 6.4 when growing in peat or soil and 5.8 to 6.0 with hydroponic setups or coco.

 Clean Your Water - Reverse Osmosis